 Fluff the ribbon with your fingers.

-To make the bow fluffier, mist the bow with water.
+If the blow looks flat, mist it with water.
 Shape the bow with your fingers.

 Use a heat tool to dry the ribbon or allow to air dry.